odkr/pandoc-refheadstyle.lua/man/pandoc-refheadstyle.lua.rst

 set to a non-empty value.

 By default, the reference section header will be assigned the custom style 'Bibliography Heading'.
-But you can change what style is assigned by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
+But you can define which style should be assigned by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
 If the style does not exist, it will be created.

 ``pandoc-refheadstyle.lua`` considers any header the reference section header that (1) is one of the last five elements of the document, (2) is a top-level header, (3) has the ID 'bibliography', and (4) has a header text that is equal to the value of the metadata field ``reference-section-title`` (*all* criteria have to be met).
+If your reference section header was inserted by ``pandoc-citeproc``, all of these criteria will be met.

 LICENSE